NeetuK2018/5_day_weather_app/README.md

 hidden api key from https://developer.accuweather.com/

+need location to be on in browser

 # Getting Started with Create React App